Artist

 front.
 It was recorded in six days and first issued in a limited pressing of just around 1000 copies.
 It was probably repressed later after the success of the following two albums.

-Both DNA and Vietato ai minori di 18 anni? have textured gatefold covers, the latter being particularly difficult to find in perfect condition as the delicate dark cover is usually worn.
+Both DNA and Vietato ai minori di 18 anni? had textured gatefold covers, the latter being particularly difficult to find in perfect condition as the delicate dark cover is usually worn.
 Some copies of DNA also exist with smooth cover.

 DNA was recorded in a week and released in a first batch of 5000 copies, Vietato ai minori di 18 anni in two weeks, being their most elaborate work also on a technical point of view, and the first pressing was made in 10000 copies.